spenserblack/gh-curl/README.md

 # `gh curl`

-Curl an individual file from a repository with the GitHub CLI
+Get an individual file's contents from a repository with the GitHub CLI

 ## Usage